 - Ovens are convenient.
 A lot of people enjoy cooking their beer in the butt chicken on the grill, but I find that the oven works best.
 You still get a great golden color and crispy skin and the bird never feels dried out or overcooked, just a perfect beer but chicken every time.
 Simple enough, right?

 - It goes great with any side dish.
-Serve your chicken with anything from Dill Pickle Potato Salad to Oven Baked Potatoes, Creamy Orange Fluff Salad, or Cheddar Bacon Ranch Pasta Salad.
+Serve your chicken with anything from Dill Pickle Potato Salad to Orange Creamsicle Fluff, or Cheddar Bacon Ranch Pasta Salad.

 🥘 Ingredients

 Beer- Use a standard sized can of your favorite beer.
 You only need half a can's worth, so enjoy a drink while you wait.
-For non-alcohol versions, see our Variations below.
+Save a can for this Jalapeno Cheddar Beer Bread.

 Seasonings- To keep our seasonings simple, use a combination of Salt, Ground pepper, Thyme leaves, Paprika, Cayenne powder, Garlic powder, and Onion Powder.